 Bell, book and candle

-The phrase that denoted excommunication from the Catholic church.
+The phrase 'bell, book and candle' is the final line of an incantation denoting excommunication from the Catholic church.

 In the excommunication ceremony officials close the book, quench the candle and toll a bell, as for someone who had died.
 The phrase is old and first appears, in Old English, circa 1300: